openface/festorbot/README.md

 #### Discord Setup

-First, invite the bot into your discord server.
-We'll assume you know how this done.
+First, create an application in the [Discord Developer Portal](https://discord.com/developers/applications), add a bot to it, and copy the bot token (you'll need it for `BOT_TOKEN`).
+Then under **OAuth2 → URL Generator**, tick the `bot` scope, select the permissions you need (at minimum `Manage Channels`), and open the generated URL to invite the bot to your server.

 Secondly, create the discord voice channels that the bot will be responsible for within your discord server.
-Grant the bot the `Manage Channels` permission so it can rename them.
-Make them voice channels instead of text channels to be able to use special characters such as slash and parenthesis.
+Use voice channels instead of text channels to be able to use special characters such as slash and parenthesis.

 ##### LFG Setup